Emperor Xiaozong of Song -- A Determined Monarch with Huge Restrain

-A few years later, his most trusted minister, who was able to lead the army to fight against Jin, departed becasue of overwork.
+A few years later, his most trusted minister, who was able to lead the army to fight against Jin, departed because of overwork.

 Emperor Xiaozong of Song was a frugal, diligent monarch in the history of China; also the best emperor after the Empire Song migrated southward.

-He made his government efficient, and implemented many good policies to encourage the development of the society.
-His governance provided a kind environment for agriculture, economy and culture, all of which achieved huge progress during that period.
+He made his government efficient and implemented many good policies to encourage the development of society.
+His governance provided a kind environment for agriculture, economy, and culture, all of which achieved huge progress during that period.

-He himself was never a big fan of beautiful women or luxury lifestyle; he always wore old clothes and never constructed fancy architectures.
+He was never a big fan of beautiful women or a luxury lifestyle; he always wore old clothes and never constructed fancy architectures.